IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/README.md

 **Late assignment policy:** Assignments may be turned in up to one week late with a penalty of 10%.

-* **Assignment: Integers and Variables.
-Due Sep.
-7.**

-    Implement a compiler for the R1 language by completing the exercises in Chapter 2 of the course notes.
-    The compiler should be in a file named `compiler.rkt` and it should include the following functions with exactly these names:

-    * `uniquify`
-    * `remove-complex-opera*`
-    * `explicate-control`
-    * `select-instructions`
-    * `assign-homes`
-    * `patch-instructions`
-    * `print-x86`

-    If there is a graduate student on your team, also complete the challenge exercises in Chapter 2, in which you implement a partial evaluator for the R1 language.
-The pass should be named
-    ```partial-eval```.

-* **Assignment: Register Allocation.
-Due Sep.
-21.**

-    Add register allocation to your compiler for the R1 language by
-    completing the exercises in Chapter 3 of the course notes.
-If
-    there is a graduate student on your team, also complete the
-    challenge exercise in Chapter 3 by adding move biasing to your
-    register allocator.

 **Email Discussion Group:** on [Piazza](http://piazza.com/iu/fall2020/p423p523e313e513)